HazelnutParadise/insyra/Docs/plot.md

 - `Title`: The title of the scatter chart.
 - `Subtitle`: The subtitle of the scatter chart.
-- `SeriesData`: The data for the scatter points.
+- `Data`: The data for the scatter points.
 Supported types:
   - `map[string][][]float64`: A map where keys are series names, and values are two-dimensional data (X, Y).
 - `XAxisName` (optional): The name of the X-axis.
 - `YAxisName` (optional): The name of the Y-axis.